South Yarra Station Upgrade

 Join the conversation

-PTV is working closely with Rail Projects Victoria and the City of Stonnington to ensure a coordinated approach to construction activity.
+We're working closely with Rail Projects Victoria, Yarra Trams, Metro Trains Melbourne and the City of Stonnington to ensure a coordinated approach to construction activity.
 We will make every effort to minimise disruption to local residents and businesses.
-We will provide more detail as planning progresses.